 3. Coral Gables: Historic, artsy, and sophisticated

-Arguably one of the most beautiful neighborhoods in Miami, this Instagram-worthy community is dotted with canopied streets, historic architecture, lush parks, posh boutiques, and cafes.
+Arguably one of the most beautiful neighborhoods in Miami, this Instagram-worthy community is dotted with canopied streets, historic architecture, lush parks, posh boutiques, restaurants, and cafes.

 Being in Coral Gables feels like being a Parisian socialite in the 1920s.
 Live out your Great Gatsby fantasy at the Biltmore Hotel, soak in the crystalline waters of the Venetian Pool, and stop by Chocolate Fashion on Andalusia Ave for some divine pastries.

 Youthful and community-minded, it’s home to the Fairchild Botanical Garden, international retailers, and a free trolley system, which makes getting around easy.